 Issues arise when a caregiver steps in to help an individual with Alzheimer’s by performing the difficult daily task for them instead of the Alzheimer’s patient performing the task.
 Additional studies show that this solution is not optimal.
 The studies “have underlined the importance of AD patients staying cognitively active to prevent functional deterioration over time (Friedland et al., 2001; Tappen, 1994; Wilson et al., 2002).
 So there is a critical need to develop therapeutic interventions likely to maintain or enhance their independence in everyday activities using methods that are useful for them (Haute Autorité de Santé, 2011).”

-Constant Therapy can help individuals practice functional cognitive and language therapy activities, as many of these everyday skills have been digitized and are accessible at your fingertips.
+Constant Therapy can help you practice functional cognitive and language therapy activities, as many of these everyday skills have been digitized and are accessible at your fingertips.

-In these structured tasks, you can work on cognitive strategies (such as verbal mediation, taking written notes, double checking your responses), language strategies (such as word retrieval strategies, circumlocution induced naming, self-cueing), or speech strategies (such as slowing rate, articulatory precision, increasing loudness) in a controlled environment of the therapy room.
+In these structured tasks, you can work on cognitive strategies (such as verbal mediation, taking written notes, double checking your responses), language strategies (such as word retrieval strategies, circumlocution induced naming, self-cueing), or speech strategies (such as slowing rate, articulatory precision, increasing loudness).

 Here are some examples: